Convert SIX to VIPS

 The VIPS (Virtual Image Processing System) file format, developed by the libvips library, is designed for high-performance image processing with low memory usage.
 It supports arbitrary metadata and is optimized for command-line operations.
 Although not widely supported by other programs, it serves as an efficient intermediate format for tasks like image inversion and gamma correction.
 The format includes a 64-byte header with basic fields such as image width and a set of band-interleaved scanlines for the image data.

-Wait for the converter to finish and download your VIPS image.
+Wait for the converter to finalize, then access your VIPS image.